FFY00/BetterDiscordThemeMasterFile/README.md

 If you have any question or suggestion just message on discord to _Twiistrz#8016

+If you're using my theme don't for get to hit that star button above and message me if you want to be listed below.

 Shoutout to all the boys in #css-and-themes in BD2 for all the help they've given.
 Credits to:
 - Juicysteak117#1835
 - Satoru#4997